jk1652/WebCheckersApp/docs/DesignDoc.md

 ![Code Coverrage](overallcodecoverage.png)

 >one part that was uniquely challenging to test was the AI as its use of randomness makes
->it harder to test all random outcomes. however by running test multiple times and going through each verrsion of the ai
+>it harder to test all random outcomes. however, by running test multiple times and going through each
->we where able to get great AI coverage
+> version of the aI we were able to get great AI coverage

 ![AI Coverrage](AiCovrarge.png)